shankar981/awgment-app-account/README.md

 ## About

-The following are the features of tp-app-account module.
+The following are the features of awgment-app-account module.

 * Single User Registration
 * Bulk User Registration